Have questions? We're here.

 Day 5: Black Turtle Cove, Santa Cruz | Bachas

-Your last adventure is brief but enchanting, and will take place enroute to the airport.
-You will explore onboard the dinghy the green landscape of Black Turtle Cove, which is mostly composed of mangrove trees that host innumerable aerial and aquatic species.
-Observe how the quiet emerald lagoon and surrounding shallow bays enables the easy observation of sea turtles and as well as groups of sharks.
+Explore onboard the dinghy the green landscape of Black Turtle Cove, which is mainly composed of mangrove trees that host innumerable aerial and aquatic species.
+Observe how the quiet emerald lagoon and surrounding shallow bays enable the easy observation of sea turtles and groups of sharks.

 Activities: Hiking, Kayaking, Dinghy Ride, and Snorkeling